Building Safety

 • Seismic Bracing Requirements – Click Here

-• Further details can be found at the Homeowner Protection Office or Building Safety and Standards Branch websites.
+• Further details about inspections can be found at the Homeowner Protection Office or Building Safety and Standards Branch websites.

 Permit Types